thediveo/kdenlive-project-analyzer/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-# Font Awesome License
+## Font Awesome License

 The Kdenlive Project Analyzer uses the awesome Font Awesome by Dave Gandy (http://fontawesome.io) to display useful icons, such as folders, film, and audio icons for better UI experience.
 For your convenience, this repository already contains the required CSS and font files.
-Font Awesome 4.6.3 itself is licensed under the SIL OFL 1.1, the CSS files are licensed under the MIT License.
+The font files of Font Awesome 4.6.3 itself are licensed under the SIL OFL 1.1, the CSS files are licensed under the MIT License.